karthikhw/MOB-FNF/README.md

 Ambari -> HBase -> Configs -> Custom hbase-site -> hfile.format.version=3

 ### 2. Setting retry threshold
-To repro reduce the retry count from 10 to 3 and split table from 1 region to 4 and above.
+To repro reduce the retry count from 10 to 3 and split table from 1 region to 4 or above.
+Ambari -> HBase -> Configs -> Custom hbase-site -> hbase.bulkload.retries.number=3

 ### 3. Restart HBase.